 Only fairly recently, the downstream part of DD4 was found, which is DD31.
 DD31 is one of the best caves in Victoria according to many, and is a classic sporty long stream cave with plenty of water.
 It is a very long trip.

 There are more caves just over the border towards Gambier but I won’t detail them as they aren’t Victoria!
 See the menu on South Australia.
 Everything on this side of South Australia is more of the same – soft young shallow limestone with little to no decoration and little or no vertical development.

 Gambier is interesting in terms of cave diving but the dry caves are small, trashed, plain looking, shallow and generally average.
-Although i will say that a trip to Gambier is good if you are a SCUBA diver as well as a caver, as you can dive in Ewen’s Ponds with a basic open water qualification at any time free of charge, which is SPECTACULAR!!
+Although i will say that a trip to Gambier is good if you are a SCUBA diver as well as a caver, as you can dive in Ewen’s Ponds with a basic open water qualification at any time free of charge, which is amazing!!
 The visibility is almost perfect – at least 40 metres and the max depth is only about 14 metres in the first pond.
 Just remember you are less buoyant in fresh water so adjust your weight otherwise you’ll sink like a stone and stir up the silt!
 Plus it is cold all year round, but a wetsuit does the job.

 So between SCUBA, Booze, Dry caves, and Snorkling a trip to Gambier is a nice varied time, instead of just caving for the whole time.
-Permits are required for ALL of the caves and times need to be booked for Piccinninie Ponds, with limits on the number of people allowed in at once.
-And do NOT dive in Piccinninie unless you have your deep cavern certification.
-The SA Forestry and Parks folks DO come from time to time and check if you are diving illegally.
+Permits are required for all of the caves and times need to be booked for Piccinninie Ponds, with limits on the number of people allowed in at once.
+And do not dive in Piccinninie unless you have your deep cavern certification.
+The SA Forestry and Parks folks do come from time to time and check if you are diving illegally.
 They also check how deep the qualified divers go, as the site is limited to 50 metres – they apparently check your dive computer to see exactly how deep you went.